UP 2020 will be presented in an all-virtual, web conference format during November 16-19, 2020.

 The health and safety of our conference attendees is always of primary importance, and especially so in this current environment.
-UP 2020 Committee, after assessing health and travel advisories related to COVID-19, have decided to present this year's conference during November 16-20, 2020 from the UTC+8, but in an all-virtual, web conference format.
+UP 2020 Committee, after assessing health and travel advisories related to COVID-19, have decided to present this year's conference during November 16-19, 2020 from UTC+08:00, but in an all-virtual, web conference format.

 Accordingly, Paper Submission Deadline is extended to July 31, 2020.

-Early Bird Registration Deadline is extended to October 25, 2020.
+Postdeadline Submission is extended to October 30, 2020.

 The Ultrafast Phenomena Conferences are held every two years and are widely recognized as the premier and main international forum for gathering the community of scientists and engineers working in research and technology related to ultrafast phenomena.
 It is indeed a unique opportunity to bring together atomic, molecular and condensed matter physicists, physical chemists, biophysicists and scientists developing new tools, methodologies and techniques, all working on the science of ultrafast phenomena.
 These phenomena cover the time scales ranging from picoseconds (1 ps = 10-12 s) to hundreds of attoseconds (1 as = 10-18 s).